jkrshw/jessek-blog/content/Posts/allies-read-this.md

 Tags: ally, tech
 Slug: allies-read-this

-A problem that has taken my interest of late is sexism in the tech industry.
+A problem that I have recently started to become aware of is sexism in the tech industry.
+It was quite a rude awakening, I no longer existed in a naive bubble where merit was rewarded above all else.
 There is no doubt the problem exists.
 The solution isn't out of reach but it is hard.
 Very hard.

 As a very privileged white male I knew enough not to dive in suggestion solutions.
 I've been listening to a lot of great people.
 Experts in this area that can offer a lot more than myself.